gabeklein/expressive-mvc/README.md

 So far, all our examples have been passive.
 Models can serve a bigger roll, however, to evolve state even without user input.

-Because state is jsut a portable object, we can modify it from anywhere, and more-crucially whenever.
-This makes async stuff pretty low maintenance.
+Because state is a portable object, we can modify it from anywhere, and more-crucially whenever.
+This makes async things pretty low maintenance.
 You implement the business-logic, controllers will handle the rest.

 Here are a few ways to smarten up your controllers: